 Bocca Di Lupo started trading in November 2008 by Jakob Kenedy and Victor Hugo, as a family run regional Italian trattoria.
-Of recent times I have pointed people here via positive word of mouth but it stifles me as to why I haven’t glutonized myself here previously..
+Of recent times I have pointed people here via positive word of mouth, but it stifles me as to why I haven’t glutonized myself here previously..
 The irony hey?
-Inside is buzzy whilst maintaining a classy feel, I simply can’t wait to dig into one of the many hand sourced ingredients from Italy.
+Inside is buzzy, whilst maintaining a classy feel.
+I simply coukdnt wait to dig into one of the many hand sourced ingredients from Italy when I arrived.
 I was so impressed I went back 3 times in quick succession – you might be able to tell from the pics!

-My two other dinner dates and myself were lucky enough to score great seats by the corner of the bar giving us champion views of what was being cooked and served, it was a two bird solution as we got a true visual menu.
-The staff were equally happy telling us what everything was too.
+My two other dinner dates and myself were lucky enough to score great seats by the corner of the bar, giving us champion views of what was being cooked and served.
+It was a two bird solution, as we got a true visual menu.
+The staff were equally happy telling us what everything was too as the dishes came out.
 Win, win, win!

 What I loved about the menu was that practically every dish was available in small plates costing under a tenner – if you want to go large just double the price, same goes for the wine, conversely by the glass or bottle.
 Very smart indeed.
 Check it out for yourself;

 We kick off with the ‘Baccalà’ – home-salted pollack.
-The batter was light and crisp as one would expect but it was way too salty for my palate.
+The batter was light and crisp as one would expect, but it was way too salty for my palate.
 Sorry guys, it won’t be featuring in my future choices.
-Alas things improve dramatically when comes the braised octopus and peas.
-It’s damn good, the peas tender and sweet, the octopus meaty, succulent and incredibly satisfying.

 Pork neck with honey & rosemary was such a delightful thing, arguably the most best dish there for me.
 When I saw it on the menu, I had to have it.
 It was so juicy, smokey, tender and sweet, almost taking a liking to Chinese style ‘Char Siu in flavour’.
 What is there not to like?
 You have to order it!

 The first weapon of choice is sanguinaccio, a sweet páte of pigs blood and chocolate.
 Decorated with nuts and candied fruit.
-Rich, earthy, moorish and not for the faint hearted.
-It just worked and provoked the taste buds to want to relish another bite of the unctuous spread on warm, crisp bread.
+Rich, earthy, moorish and not for the faint heart.
+It just worked, and provoked the taste buds to want to relish another bite of the unctuous spread on warm, crisp bread.
 Veganites stay away, far away!

 Le palle del nonn – deep-fried ricotta and chocolate aka ‘grandpa’s balls’.
-This pudding as juvenile as it sounds was beautiful simplicity.
-As soon you broke into the crisp shell the marriage of chocolate cheesy ooze overwhelms you.
+This pudding was beautiful simplicity.
+As soon you broke into the crisp shell, the marriage of chocolate and cheese ooze overwhelms you.
 Think gourmet deep fried Mars bar and you’re almost there.

 Casata Siciliana – ricotta, orange & chocolate layered with sponge & mazipan.
 This was the most decadent of the bunch, the real deal.
 I couldn’t stop going at it with my spoon like crazed sugar junkie ready for his next hit.